rob-g2-365/waveshare_epaper_picture_frame/README.md

 1. Wooden Frame
 2. Glass
-3. 3D Printed Frame boarder
+3. 3D Printed Frame border
-4. E paper display (Be sure protective covering is removed and that the epaper display ribbon cable is at the top.)
+4. E-paper display (Be sure the protective covering is removed and that the e-paper display ribbon cable is at the top.)
 5. 3D Printed Main Body

 Use the #4 wood screw holes to attach the 3D Printed main body to the wooden picture frame.